 Whatever you do, don’t miss watching at least one of the mountain stages.
 These are very popular for a reason, especially the signature climbs like Alpes-D’Huez, Ventoux and Tourmalet.
 Get there early before the police close the roads and you can look forward to a unique spectacle.

 Make sure you stock up with food and water before your trip.
 Some of the smaller French villages only serve food at certain times of the day, and it might take you a long time to descend after a mountain stage given the high number of spectators that will be up there with you.
+Learn more about the expenses associated with travelling in your motorhome.
 Also remember to protect yourself from accidental damage and theft with motorhome insurance.

 One of the best things about travelling in France is that they actively encourage exploring the country via motorhome and provide excellent facilities along the way.